fabiomercorio/fabiomercorio.github.io/index.md

 - Alessia De Santo, PhD Student in Big Data Analytics for Business

 #### (Co)-Developed Tools for Researchers
+- [*MERLIN*](https://github.com/Crisp-Unimib/MERLIN) is a global, model-agnostic, contrastive explainer for any tabular or text classifier.
+It provides contrastive explanations of how the behaviour of two machine learning models differs.
+It is available as a python tool on Github.
+Related papers: [*[Decision Support Systems 2023]*](https://www.sciencedirect.com/science/article/pii/S016792362300115X)
 - [*ContrXT*](http://contrxt.ai) is a model agnostic, global, time contrastive explainer for any text classifier.
 It is available as a python tool on Github.
 Related papers: [*[Information-Fusion-22]*](https://www.sciencedirect.com/science/article/pii/S1566253521002426?dgcid=author)
 - [*TaxoRef*](https://github.com/Crisp-Unimib/TaxoRef) is a methodology for Taxonomy Refinement via word embeddings.
 It allows evaluating the best embedding on the basis of their ability to represent taxonomic similarity relations.
 Related papers: [*[ECML-PKDD-21]*](https://link.springer.com/chapter/10.1007%2F978-3-030-86523-8_37)
 - [*GraphDBLP*](https://github.com/fabiomercorio/GraphDBLP) is a tool that models (and enriches) DBLP as a graph database for performing graph-based queries and social network analyses.
 Related papers: [*[ECML-PKDD-19]*](https://link.springer.com/chapter/10.1007/978-3-030-46133-1_46), [*[MTAP-18]*](https://link.springer.com/article/10.1007%2Fs11042-017-5503-2)